- Holiday Pilsner Pitcher Punch

 You’ll find a wide selection of ready-to-drink radlers at your local branch of The Beer Store, but you can make a custom version at home by mixing equal parts fruit-flavoured soda and beer.
 Since pomegranates are in season over the holidays, stir up a batch using pomegranate soda, light lager and a squeeze of lemon juice.
 Serve the drink in tall flute glasses (perfect for New Year’s Eve!) and float a few pomegranate seeds on top.
 If you have a zester with a channel knife, cut a long, thin strip of lemon zest for a pretty garnish.
 To make another delicious, seasonal radler, sub in blood orange soda for the pomegranate and garnish with a thin slice of juicy blood orange.

 For the purists who don’t like their brews mixed with…well…anything, serve up this classic all-beer cocktail.
 Fill a pint glass halfway with English-style pale ale.
 Then, pouring slowly over the back of a soup spoon, top it up with your favourite stout.
 The spoon trick produces a layered, two-tone effect and is a guaranteed conversation starter.
 The layers remain mostly separate as you drink, so you start with rich, creamy stout and finish with malty, hoppy ale.
-Known as a “half and half” in Ireland, it’s the best of both worlds in one glass.
+It’s the best of both worlds in one glass.